Sera (Dragon Age): Appearances

-Dragon Age: Inquisition

 After the Inquisition, the player character's paramilitary organization, concludes their business at Val Royeaux early in the game, an arrow with a message attached will land nearby, giving the locations of three satchels with instructions.
 These clues lead the player to a confrontation with a non-player character in a secluded courtyard, who assumes that the Inquisition was targeting him.
 Sera kills the man with a bow and arrow, then introduces herself and asks to join the Inquisition to fight for the less privileged.
 She will justify her killing of the non-player character if challenged, and insists that "bad things should happen to bad people".

 Sera's recruitment allows players access to side quests and war table operations, which involve locating information or resource caches left for a member of her vigilante organization, the Friends of Red Jenny.
 Unlike other party members, the player may dismiss Sera from the Inquisition at any time after she joins.
 The nature of her response will vary depending on her approval rating at the time.
 She will eventually leave the Inquisition on her own if she continually disapproves of the Inquisitor's actions.
 Her departure from the Inquisition will also end any romantic relationship between her and the Inquisitor.

 Sera may appear in the Trespasser downloadable content (DLC) if she stays in the Inquisitor's party, where she will offer the Inquisitor membership in the Friends of Red Jenny.
 The Inquisitor may accept Sera's wedding proposal if they are still in a relationship by the events of Trespasser; this is noted by Jessica Hylton, author of an essay published in the book Women and Video Game Modding: Essays on Gender and the Digital Community, as "one of the first explicitly same-sex weddings seen on screen" at the time.
 If Sera is not in a romantic relationship with the Inquisitor, the epilogue for the Trespasser DLC reveals that she is dating the dwarven arcanist, Dagna.